-Ideally all items of prescribed medicine should be delivered to All Hallows Catholic High School by parents, responsible pupils or by escorts employed by the local education authority.
+Ideally all items of prescribed medicine should be delivered to All Hallows Catholic High School by parents or responsible pupils.

-On arrival at the school, parents/pupils/escorts should deliver the prescribed medicine to an authorised person.
+On arrival at the school, parents/pupils should deliver the prescribed medicine to an authorised person.
 At All Hallows Catholic High School the authorised persons are: